How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 I would say in closing Mark to help fellow or aspiring retires – our conservative nature is winning out and keeping us well below suggested withdrawals but at the end of the day – it’s a great approach and tool for folks to consider as part of asset decumulation.

-Thanks RBull.
 So, how might we draw down our portfolio?
+These are my plans!

 Potentially the following order based on what I’ve learned:

-- Start drawing down our RRSPs/RRIFs + spend non-registered dividends in our 50s
+- Start drawing down our RRSPs/RRIFs + spend/drawdown non-registered dividends in our 50s and 60s

-- In our 50s, while working part-time, we’ll withdraw assets from RRSPs (x2).
-We intend to stop full-time work as soon as our debt is gone.
+- In our 50s, while working part-time, we’ll withdraw assets from RRSPs (x2) depending on income needed.

-- Part-time work in our 50s is expected to cover some semi-retirement expenses – like international travel.
+- Part-time work in our 50s is also expected to cover some semi-retirement “fun stuff” like travel.

-- By withdrawing assets from our RRSPs earlier than necessary, it will reduce our deferred tax liability that is our RRSPs before any workplace pensions kick in.
+- By withdrawing assets from our RRSPs earlier than necessary, before our 70s I mean, it will reduce our deferred tax liability that is our RRSPs/RRIFs before any workplace pensions kick in.

-- With RRSP assets gone, the non-registered account winding down; with workplace and government pensions in full swing – we figure this is a rock-solid approach to increase fixed income while optimizing taxation in our golden years.
+- With RRSP assets likely depleted or close to it in our 70s; with the non-registered account winding down; with workplace and government pensions now in full swing – we figure this is a rock-solid approach to take CPP, OAS and TFSA assets into old age.

 The more I read about how to manage our portfolio in semi-retirement or full-on retirement, I more I consider other options beyond simply trying to live off dividends or distributions – even though this remains a huge goal of mine.